 Eugart Yerian, a graduate of the famed Pasadena Playhouse in California, arrived in 1932 as Theatre Director, a position he held until 1961.
 Sherwood Lohrey was tapped as his successor in 1962, where he remained until his retirement in 1995.
 We opened our current East Memphis home on the corner of Southern and Perkins Extended on May 1, 1975 and changed our charter at that time to be called Theatre Memphis.
 Subsequently, Michael Fortner served as Executive Director (1995 – 2000), long-time resident costume designer Andre Bruce Ward served as Interim Producer in 2000-01 and Ted Strickland served as Executive Producer (2001 – 2004).
 Debbie Litch was brought on as Executive Producer in June of 2004.

-Our two acre campus is located in the heart of Memphis and includes not only our two state-of-the-art venues (the 413 seat, proscenium Lohrey Theatre and the 100 seat, black box Next Stage). but also the Dramatis Personae sculpture garden which includes original works created by Lawrence K. Anthony.
-The garden was funded by the Tennessee Arts Commission and a generous gift from the Hubert Menke family.
+Our two acre campus is located in the heart of Memphis and includes not only our two state-of-the-art venues (the 411 seat, proscenium Lohrey Theatre and the 110 seat, black box Next Stage). but also the Dramatis Personae sculpture garden which includes original works created by Lawrence K. Anthony.
+The garden was funded by the Tennessee Arts Commission and a generous gift from The Hubert and Stella Menke Family Foundation.
 The sculptures were installed in September, 1979 and added to the list of Urban Art Commission attractions in February, 2009.

 In 2020, a major renovation and expansion was begun and completed.
-Due to the COVID 19 pandemic, a a grand re-opening was postponed but in August 2021 we will re-open and celebrate the upgraded facility and as well as the 100th anniversary of Theatre Memphis all year long!
+Due to the COVID 19 pandemic, a grand re-opening was postponed, but in August 2021 we re-opened and celebrated the upgraded facility as well as the 100th anniversary of Theatre Memphis!